Where is the Abingdon Ruritan Club located?

 To see more photos and learn more about our club and what we are doing, you can also visit us on Facebook.

-The Abingdon Ruritan Club recently donated $450 to help send two children to 4-H Camp this summer.
+The Abingdon Ruritan Club donated $450 to help send two children to the 2017 4-H summer camp.
 Pete and Mary Lou Shepherd are members of the Ruritan Club and are also members of the Board of Directors for the Jamestown 4-H Education Center so it was fitting for them to present the check on behalf of the Ruritans.
 Accepting the check is Krista Gustafson, Gloucester 4-H Club Extension Agent.

-Six members of the Abingdon Ruritan Club attended the Ruritan National Convention in Kingsport, Tennessee, in January.
-Attendees were Rose and Rick Taylor, Sandra and Elliott Hogge and Mary Lou and Pete Shepherd.
-Our club received two first places awards in the National Communications Award category.
-One was for Excellence in Club Newsletter and the other was for Excellence in Club Web Site Design.
-2016 Club President Rose Taylor accepted the awards.
+Eleven members of the Abingdon Ruritan Club attended the Ruritan National Convention in Charleston, SC, in January.
+Attendees were Sandra and Elliott Hogge, Mary Lou and Pete Shepherd, Tony and Elena Dziadul, Dave and Lynn Onesty, Dave and Janet Kyle, and Jimmy Leiffer with wife Sandra.
+Our club received two awards in the National Communications Award category: 3rd place for Excellence in Club Newsletter; and 1st place for Excellence in Club Web Site Design.
+2018 Club President Tony Dziadul accepted the awards.
 Mary Lou Shepherd is the editor of the Club’s newsletter and Sandra Hogge maintains the Web Site.
-Pictured from left, Sandra Hogge, Mary Lou Shepherd, and Rose Taylor.
-Second row from left, Elliott Hogge, Pete Shepherd and Rick Taylor.

 STAR Program Award